PhoneSwitchBoard/Switchboard-Website/_services/voip_phones.md

 weight: 7
 ---

-To operate **Switchboard Cloud** phone system, the first option of terminals to connect, as extensions, should be VoIP phones.
+To operate **Switchboard Cloud™** phone system, the first option of terminals to connect, as extensions, should be VoIP phones.

 <p align="center">
   <img src="./../../images/services/Yealink-t42u.png" />